comcon1/x-SLON/README.md

 ### psi-SLON specifications

-1. An amplitude of output impulses: +5В
+1. An amplitude of output impulses: +5V

 1. Output resistance: 5 kOhm

 1. Size: 45x25x10 mm

 1. Output socket: DB-9F

 1. Input socket: mini-USB

 Research papers which make use of psi-SLON:

 1. Borzykh, A. A., Kuz’min, I. V., Lysenko, E. A., Sharova, A. P., Tarasova, O. S., & Vinogradova, O. L. (2017).
 Measures of Growth Processes and Myogenesis in Glycolytic and Oxidative Muscle Fibers in Rats after Indirect Electrical Stimulation.
 Neuroscience and Behavioral Physiology, 47(3), 352-358.

-1. D. Abramochkin, S. Tapilina, and M. Vornanen.
-A new potassium ion current induced by stimulation of m2-cholinoreceptors in fish atrial myocytes.
-Journal of Experimental Biology, 217(Pt 10):1745–1751, 2014.
+1. Abramochkin, D., Tapilina, S., Vornanen, M. (2014) A new potassium ion current induced by stimulation of m2-cholinoreceptors in fish atrial myocytes.
+Journal of Experimental Biology, 217(Pt 10):1745–1751.

 ## U-SLON